 “It interferes with the EVP.
-We don’t do that,” Joe said.
+We don’t do that,” Teeples said.
 “Those TV shows are designed to sell coffee and aspirin,” he added.

 Locally, some spirit activity is reported in Burien.
-Highline Hospital (now the Highline Medical Center) is said to be haunted, though Stephanie Davisson, president of Puget Sound Ghost Hunters, has not found much evidence there.
+Highline Hospital (now St. Anne Hospital) is said to be haunted, though Stephanie Davisson, president of Puget Sound Ghost Hunters, has not found much evidence there.

 IS DES MOINES LANDMARK ON THE SOUND HAUNTED BY “GEORGE”?